refinedev/refine/.changeset/metal-hotels-tap.md

 "@pankod/refine-mui": patch
 ---

-We fixed,
-Delete button component default variant.
-The variant of the delete button in the action buttons of the edit crud component.
+-   Update default variant of <DeleteButton/> to text and replace overrides in the crud components.